jbloomlab/seqneut-pipeline/README.md

 The titers are summarized by the neutralization titer 50% (NT50), which is the serum dilution factor at which the serum neutralizations half of the viral infectivity.
 So a NT50 of 200 means that at a 1:200 dilution of the serum, half the viral infectivity is neutralized.
 Note that the NT50 is the reciprocal of the IC50 (concentration of serum at which 50% of viral infectivity is neutralized).
+Typically there will be multiple replicates, and the reported titer is the median among replicates.

+Note also there are several quality control steps with thresholds and exclusions specified in the configuration YAML (see below), and the pipeline will only run to completion once all quality-control is passed.

 ## Using this pipeline
 This pipeline is designed to be included as a modular portion of a larger [snakemake](https://snakemake.readthedocs.io/) analysis.